quicwg/base-drafts/draft-ietf-quic-transport.md

   larger range of values with a shorter encoding at the cost of lower resolution.

-ACK Block Count:
+ACK Range Count:

-: A variable-length integer specifying the number of Additional ACK Block (and Gap) fields after the First ACK Block.
+: A variable-length integer specifying the number of Additional ACK Ranges after the First ACK Range.

-ACK Blocks:
+ACK Ranges:

-: Contains one or more blocks of packet numbers which have been successfully received, see {{ack-block-section}}.
+: Contains one or more blocks of packet numbers which have been successfully received, see {{ack-range-section}}.

-### ACK Block Section {#ack-block-section}
+### ACK Range Section {#ack-range-section}

-The ACK Block Section consists of alternating Gap and ACK Block fields in descending packet number order.
-A First Ack Block field is followed by a variable number of alternating Gap and Additional ACK Blocks.
-The number of Gap and Additional ACK Block fields is determined by the ACK Block Count field.
+The ACK Range Section consists of alternating Gap and ACK Range fields in descending packet number order.
+A First Ack Range field is followed by a variable number of alternating Gap and Additional ACK Ranges.
+The number of Gap and Additional ACK Range fields is determined by the ACK Range Count field.

-Gap and ACK Block fields use a relative integer encoding for efficiency.
-Though each encoded value is positive, the values are subtracted, so that each ACK Block describes progressively lower-numbered packets.
+Gap and ACK Range fields use a relative integer encoding for efficiency.
+Though each encoded value is positive, the values are subtracted, so that each ACK Range describes progressively lower-numbered packets.
 As long as contiguous ranges of packets are small, the variable-length integer encoding ensures that each range can be expressed in a small number of bytes.